apache/activemq-artemis/docs/hacking-guide/en/ide.md

 # IDE Integration

 There a few files useful for IDE integration under ./etc/ide-settings on a checked out folder.
-This folder is not part of the source distribution can it can be easily obtained:
+This folder is not part of the source distribution, but it can be easily obtained:

 - https://github.com/apache/activemq-artemis/tree/master/etc/ide-settings